needle-mirror/com.unity.visualscripting/Documentation~/vs-open-graph-edit.md

 You can open a graph file from multiple locations, based on the graph type and its source type.

-For information on how to create a new graph file, see [Create a new graph file](vs-create-graph.md).
+For information on how to create a new graph file, refer to [Create a new graph file](vs-create-graph.md).

 ## From the Project window